 On the other hand, if you had a healthy supply of liquid assets available, you could instead pay off creditors without having to sell critical parts of your business for less money than they were worth.
 Put simply, liquid assets act as a shock absorber in times of economic downturn

 It’s worth noting that some businesses depend heavily on illiquid assets in order to operate.
 For instance, food and manufacturing tend to have high volumes of equipment, machinery, inputs, and product stockpiles.
-If you operate in this line of work, it’s important that you offset your illiquid position with cash and credit lines.
+If you operate in this line of work, it’s important that you offset your illiquid position with cash on hand and credit lines.

 The final consideration regarding non liquid assets is the impact they can have on loans and interest rates.
 This is a large advantage of holding excess cash that’s not often considered.
-However, the more liquid assets you have, the more likely you are to get a better loan term or a lower interest rate.
+However, the more current assets you have, the more likely you are to get a better loan term or a lower interest rate.
 Why?
-Because creditors know that you can adequately service your liabilities.
+Because lenders know that you can adequately service your liabilities.
 Getting a better rate could save you a lot of money over time.

 Is your business not as liquid as you’d like to be at the moment?
 If that’s the case, Ramp can help.